Trump says he’ll put 10% tariffs on remaining China imports

-WASHINGTON — President Donald Trump intensified pressure Thursday on China to reach a trade deal by saying that beginning Sept.
-1, he will impose 10% tariffs on the remaining $300 billion in Chinese imports he hasn’t already taxed.
+WASHINGTON — President Donald Trump intensified pressure on China to reach a trade deal by saying he will impose 10% tariffs Sept.
+1 on the remaining $300 billion in Chinese imports he hasn’t already taxed.
 The move immediately sent stock prices sinking.

 The president has already imposed 25% tariffs on $250 billion in Chinese products, and Beijing has retaliated by taxing $110 billion in U.S. goods.

-U.S. consumers are likely to feel the pain if Trump proceeds with the new tariffs.
+U.S. consumers will likely feel the pain if Trump proceeds with the new tariffs.
 Trump’s earlier tariffs had been designed to minimize the impact on ordinary Americans by focusing on industrial goods.
-The new tariffs will hit a vast range of consumer products from cellphones to silk scarves.
+But the new tariffs will hit a vast range of consumer products from cellphones to silk scarves.

-The president’s action came as a surprise, just as U.S. and Chinese negotiators were concluding a 12th round of what the White House called “constructive” trade talks in Shanghai.
-The negotiations ended Wednesday without any sign of a deal but are scheduled to resume next month in Washington.
+The president’s announcement via Twitter on Thursday came as a surprise, in part because the White House on Wednesday had said Beijing confirmed that it planned to increase its purchases of American farm products.
+That word came just as U.S. and Chinese negotiators were ending a 12th round of trade talks in Shanghai, which the White House called “constructive.”

+“Imposing tariffs is definitely not the right way to resolve trade frictions,” Wang Yi told reporters in Bangkok on Friday, where he was attending a meeting of the Association of Southeast Asian Nations.

+The Chinese foreign and commerce ministries didn’t immediately respond to questions about how Beijing would react.

+Though the negotiations concluded without any sign of a deal, they are scheduled to resume next month in Washington.

-The Dow Jones Industrial Average, which had been up nearly 300 points earlier, was down nearly 200 points soon after Trump’s tweets announcing the new tariffs.
+The Dow Jones Industrial Average, which had been up nearly 300 points earlier in the day, was down nearly 200 points after Trump’s tweets announcing the new tariffs.
+The Dow closed for the day down 280 points — more than 1%.

 It isn’t clear when American consumers are likely to feel the impact of the additional tariffs, but higher prices could show up in stores this fall.